Achilles Tendonitis – Non insertional

 - Double leg heel rises.
 A high repetition, low resistance calf strengthening program can be very helpful in stretching and strengthening the Achilles tendon and calf muscle.
 Double leg heel rises, done in a controlled manner and performed while standing on the edge of stairs, (to allow for more movement through the ankle) can be very helpful.
 Consider starting with 5 sets of 5 repetitions and slowly over a period of weeks advance to 10-15 sets of 15 repetitions.

 - Eccentric Achilles Tendon Exercises (ex.
 Heel Drops).
 Controlled exercises where the Achilles tendon is being lengthened while the calf muscle contracts have been shown to be very helpful in improving the symptoms associated with Achilles tendonitis.
-An example of this type of exercise is a “Heel drop”, where the patient stands on their toes while positioned on the edge of a ledge, such as a stair.
-(Figure 4) They then slowly lower their heels down below the ledge, simultaneously stretching and strengthening the Achilles tendon.
+An example of this type of exercise is a “Heel drop”, where the patient stands on their toes while positioned on the edge of a ledge, such as a stair (Figure 5).
+Patients then slowly lower their heels down below the ledge, simultaneously stretching and strengthening the Achilles tendon.
 This can be done with both legs at the same time (bilaterally) or for a more concentrated effort, one leg at a time.
 It can also be done with the knees straight (putting force on the gastrocnemius) or with the knees bent (putting force on the soleus).
 Patients should gradually work up to performing 5 sets of 10 repetitions.
 These exercises should be performed 5-6 days per week during the active treatment phase, and then 3 times per week to minimize the chance of developing recurrent symptoms.
-It is CRITICAL that this exercise be approached cautiously, as it has the potential to put excessive pressure on the Achilles.
+It is CRITICAL that this exercise be approached cautiously, as these exercises have the potential to put excessive pressure on the Achilles.
 Patients should always warm up first (ex. get their blood flowing on an exercise bike for 5-10 minutes) before performing these exercises.
 (Figure 5)

 - PRP injections.
 It has been proposed that injecting plasma-rich protein (PRP), taken from the patients’ own blood, may stimulate healing.
 However, there is a lack of evidence supporting that notion that PRP injections are more effective than traditional treatment options –or even when compared to placebo treatments.
 Corticosteroid injections are generally not recommended due to the increased risk of tendon weakening or even rupture.